Pylons/pyramid/docs/narr/project.rst

    turned on.

-Various other settings may exist in this section having to do with debugging a :mod:`repoze.bfg` application.
+Various other settings may exist in this section having to do with debugging or influencing runtime behavior of a :mod:`repoze.bfg` application.
 See :ref:`environment_chapter` for more information about these settings.

 The ``[server:main]`` section of the configuration file configures a WSGI server which listens on port 6543.
 It is configured to listen on